 After two washes, your hair will need a little extra care and attention.
 That’s where the latter half of the Nubi shampoo and conditioner comes in!

-The ultra-nourishing, protein-rich formula will work to re-balance your locks.
+The ultra-moisturizing, protein-rich formula will work to re-balance the feel of your locks.
 It’ll smooth them out for a tangle-free brush through.
 It will also add moisture to combat any potential dehydration.

 Don’t: Scratch at your scalp